 Usually, fifteen or more courses are offered annually in subjects such as History, Literature, Film, Music, Economics, Language, Theatre, Popular Culture, Theology, Irish Studies, Political Science and Geography.
 But this multidisciplinary area of study goes beyond its obvious concerns with Irish matters to explore wider academic issues related to cultural nationalism, linguistic preservation, rebellion and civil war, partition and political re-alignment, national affiliation and sectarian identities, changing gender roles, famine, emigration and immigrant integration and settlement.
 Irish Studies, therefore, offers case studies for a range of issues that are pertinent for students from a wide spectrum of academic disciplines.

-- A Major (NEW), a Minor and a Certificate in Canadian Irish Studies, offered within the Faculty of Arts and Science;
+- A Major, a Minor and a Certificate in Irish Studies, offered within the Faculty of Arts and Science;

 - Graduate studies